CLOSER-Cohorts/colectica-api/README.md

 ## Overview

-Colectica Portal can be accessed using the Rest API.
+This repository provides some utility classes to use the Rest APIs on a Colectica Portal.
+Developed as an in-house resource for CLOSER, we are making it publicly avaliable for others using the Colectica Portal.
+If you have any requests or find any bugs, please log it under *Issues*.

+If you want further advice or support plase contact us at: closer@ucl.ac.uk

-Other examples are available on the Colectica Docs at https://docs.colectica.com/portal/api/examples/ and the API documentation is available at https://discovery.closer.ac.uk/swagger/index.html
+Colectica provide examples at https://docs.colectica.com/portal/api/examples/ and the Colectica Documentation for the API is available at https://discovery.closer.ac.uk/swagger/index.html

 ## Installation